InDistill: Information flow-preserving knowledge distillation for model compression: Results

 \subsection{Preserving information flow}

-In Fig.~\ref{fig:abl}, we present the $\mathcal{L}_{MI}$ loss curves to assess the proposed method's capability to distill the teacher's information flow.
-In particular, the loss curves of InDistill without learning scheme (i.e., transferring all layers simultaneously), with the WD scheme \cite{passalis2020heterogeneous}, and with the curriculum learning scheme, are depicted for comparison.
+In \cref{fig:abl}, we present the $\mathcal{L}_{MI}$ loss curves to assess the proposed method's capability to distill the teacher's information flow.
+In particular, the loss curves of InDistill without a learning scheme (\ie, transferring knowledge from all layers simultaneously), with the WD scheme \cite{passalis2020heterogeneous}, and with the curriculum learning scheme, are depicted for comparison.
 Although InDistill without learning scheme reduces $\mathcal{L}_{MI}$ during the first training epochs (when the critical connections are created) compared to the baseline PKT method, it impedes the learning process during the last training epochs and achieves 51.54\% mAP.
 On the contrary, applying a learning scheme aware of the critical learning periods, such as WD and the proposed learning scheme, can successfully address this limitation.
-However, the proposed scheme is superior to WD, as not only is aware of the critical learning periods but it also takes into account the complexity of transferring multiple layers.
+However, the proposed scheme is superior to WD, as not only is aware of the critical learning periods but it also takes into account the complexity of transferring the knowledge of multiple layers.
 This can also be confirmed by the mAP values being 54.61\% and 53.91\% for the proposed scheme and WD, respectively.
-Thus, we confirm that forcing the architectural alignment and being aware of the layers' successive transferring difficulty enables the student model to mimic the teacher's information flow effectively.
-Furthermore, Tab.~\ref{tab:mi_div} presents the $\mathcal{L}_{MI}$ of InDistill in comparison to other methods which also aim at preserving the teacher's flow.
-InDistill presents the lowest MI divergence on all datasets, which confirms that InDistill enables the student model to simulate the teacher's information flow better. \looseness=-1
+Thus, we confirm that forcing the architectural alignment and being aware of the layers' successive transfer difficulty enables the student model to mimic the teacher's information flow more effectively. \looseness=-1